Kalichuza/NinjaRmmApiTool/README.md

 ## Changes

-Currntly, a work in progress.
+Currently, a work in progress.
 Will Publish officially soon

 ## Installation
 ```powershell